Patient Rights and Responsibility

 If, at any time, you have questions about information in this Notice or about our privacy policies, procedures, or practices, you can contact our Privacy Officer at 530-898-5241.

 WE MAY USE AND DISCLOSE PROTECTED HEALTH INFORMATION ABOUT YOU IN SEVERAL CIRCUMSTANCES.

 We use and disclose medical information about patients every day.
 This section of our Notice explains in some detail how we may use and disclose medical information about you in order to provide health care, obtain payment for that health care, and operate our business efficiently.
 This section then briefly mentions several other circumstances in which we may use or disclose medical information about you.

-Student employees of Student Health Services do not have access to your medical records.
 All student and employees are trained annually on the importance of sensitivity to the privacy issues of students visiting the Health Center; each student employee signs a Confidentiality Statement and Agreement.

 For more information about any of these uses or disclosures, or about any of our privacy policies, procedures or practices, contact our Privacy Officer at 530-898-5241.